danielverh/VmProgrammingLanguage/docs/02 Bytecode.md

     LoadFloat,
     LoadBool, // Argument is only one byte.
     LoadConstant,
+    // Example: LoadInt 5 --> pushes an integer to the operator stack

     /*
     Perform said operation in the vm - on the top item(s) of the stack, these take no arguments.